Zero-Knowledge Proofs: A Security Perspective

 Source: chowdera

 Suppose Alice and Bob both visit this cave at the same time.
-Alice claims to know the secret password required to move between these two passages, and can prove it to Bob without revealing it.
+Alice claims to know the secret password required to move between these two passages and can prove it to Bob without revealing it.
 In this scenario, Alice is the prover while Bob is the verifier of the secret.

 First, Alice enters the cave from any passage she wants.
 Bob, unaware of which passage she entered from, calls out the passage he wants her to appear from.
-If Alice had entered from passage C and Bob called out passage D, she would have needed to use the secret password to open the magic door and hence fulfill his request.
+If Alice had entered passage C and Bob called out passage D, she would have needed to use the secret password to open the magic door and hence fulfill his request.
 However, if Alice had entered passage C and Bob had also called out passage C, she could have just turned around and retraced her steps to appear from the opening she entered from.
 Alice would not need to access the magic door but could fool Bob into believing she knew the password as technically she did fulfill his request of appearing from passage C.

 To reduce the chances of this happening, the interaction repeats many times between Bob and Alice.
-If Alice is successful in each attempt, the chances of her successfully anticipating all of Bob’s requests becomes increasingly small.
+If Alice is successful in each attempt, the chances of her successfully anticipating all of Bob’s requests become increasingly small.
 Hence, it proves that Alice knows this secret without revealing any information about what that secret is.

 Non-interactive